api3dao/airkeeper/README.md

 - Request sponsor account must first call `AirnodeRrp.setSponsorshipStatus(rrpBeaconServer.address, true)` to allow the RrpBeaconServer contract to make requests to AirnodeRrp contract.

 - A `keeperSponsorWallet` needs to be derived for the sponsor-airnode pair.
 This is a similar process to deriving the sponsor wallet used by Airnode to fulfill requests but in this case the wallet derivation path is slightly different.
-These wallet needs to be funded with ETH in order for Airkeeper to use it to submit beacon updates requests.
+This wallet needs to be funded with ETH in order for Airkeeper to use it to submit beacon updates requests.

 - Request sponsor account must also call `RrpBeaconServer.setUpdatePermissionStatus(keeperSponsorWallet.address, true)` to allow the `keeperSponsorWallet` to update beacon server value.